- Week 1: User Intelligence

 The on-boarding process outlines four recommended calls (screen share meetings) to provide guidance on configuration and training to successfully utilize the features and functionality of the UserIQ platform.

-These calls will kickoff your UserIQ Implementation with your dedicated Customer Success Manager.
-On these calls, we will discuss your goals for UserIQ, the process of installing the tracking code, and custom variable configuration.
+This call will kickoff your UserIQ Implementation with your dedicated Customer Success Manager.
+On this call, we will discuss your goals for UserIQ, the process of installing the tracking code, and custom variable configuration.
 You will need a technical resource to be available to become familiar with the UserIQ installation instructions as well as review any nuances of your application.
 The tracking code must be installed prior to your User Intelligence call with your CSM.

 Define Goals and Success Criteria for UserIQ